dolinger-nscc/ConfusionMatrix/README.md

 The data used is a mock-up of results from an RGB classification model.
 The use-case is there is a target called colour and the three classifications of colour are Red, Green, and Blue.

 ## Visualizations
-The visualization returned from the function will be a confusion matrix with default
+The visualization returned from the function will be a confusion matrix with defaults that look like the following illustration:
 ![small matrix](img/matrix_sm.jpg)
 ## Technologies Used
-List the technologies and tools used in the project.
+*  scikit-learn
+*  matlotlib

 ## Installation and Usage
-Provide instructions for installing and running the project locally.
+The function requires that matplotlib and scikit-learn (sklearn) be installed.
+Both of these libraries are imported into the module.